 Tamang Usapan o usapang may tama.
 Heto ang podcast ni Lennon at Russel.
 Isang online space ng kwentuhan ng magkaibigang maraming gustong sabihin.
 Minsan tama madalas may tama.

-Follow us on social media:
+Follow us on: